ianmay/aws_hello_world/README.md

 ![image description](doc/assets/lambda_1.png)

 #### API Gateway
 So far - all great, but it's not publicly accessible yet.
 Need to fix that.
-Starting with creating a gateway api container to hold all other api objects.
+Starting with creating a gateway API container to hold all other API objects.
 ```terraform
 resource "aws_api_gateway_rest_api" "LambdaApiGateway" {
   name        = "LambdaApiGateway"
 }
 ```
-Now we have that in place we need to add some resources to to handle all incoming requests.
+Now we have that in place we need to add some resources to handle all incoming requests.
 Between the {proxy+} under path_part and "ANY" for the http_method, we should catch all incoming requests.

 ```terraform
 resource "aws_api_gateway_resource" "LambdaApiGatewayProxy" {